Chris Allen and Jorge Martin dig in on the Week 11 injury news that is impacting Fantasy Football.

 Running Back

 Aaron Jones (ribs): With Jones having a solid Utilization Score of 7.9 that is 15th in the league, he is one of the more valuable players at the position.
 His limited practices the first two days of the week could be an indicator that he’s going to play.
 Keep an eye on his practice participation after Friday to see if there is a determination on his playing status on Sunday.
 The Vikings travel to Tennessee to face a defense that is No. 8 with 73.3 rushing yards allowed to RBs, so Jones may not have a lot of room to roam if he’s active.
 Cam Akers should be rostered, as he’s emerged as the RB2 in Minnesota.
+UPDATE: Full practice on Friday.
+He's playing.

 Najee Harris (ankle): After looking like he was seriously hurt in the Week 10 victory over the Commanders, Harris missed practice Wednesday before getting in a full session on Thursday.
 As long as he didn’t suffer a setback, Harris is looking like he’s a go for a matchup with a Baltimore defense that is so tough against the run.
 The Ravens are No. 2 in the NFL, allowing just 56.8 rushing yards to RBs.
 Harris is the consensus RB24 in our rankings.
+UPDATE: Harris practiced in full on Friday.
+He's full go in the game.

 MarShawn Lloyd (ankle): Lloyd was activated off IR, where he has resided the since Week 2 with an ankle injury.
 The young runner has great speed and catching ability, all in a 5-foot-9, 220-pound package.
 He’s been limited in practice both days, and this being just a few days after his designation, it does not look like he’s playing this week.
 But Lloyd is a speculative pickup for a Packers offense that is fifth in total rushing yards.
-Lloyd could slot in behind Josh Jacobs in touches, and could eventually be the RB2 in Green Bay.
+Lloyd could slot in behind Josh Jacobs in touches and could eventually be the RB2 in Green Bay.

 Wide Receiver

-Keon Coleman (wrist): The talented rookie has already been ruled out, the second straight game he’ll sit.
+Keon Coleman (wrist): The talented rookie has already been ruled OUT, the second straight game he’ll sit.
 With the Bills on a bye in Week 12, hopefully he can return to the field after the break.

 Amari Cooper (wrist): After sitting out last week, Cooper has logged limited practice sessions the first two days this week.
 It looks like the new Bill is trending toward playing against the unbeaten Chiefs in a battle of AFC titans.
 Since Week 7, only two receivers have surpassed 50 receiving yards against Kansas City.
+UPDATE: Cooper got in a third limited practice on the week and HC Sean McDermott expects him to play.
+As mentioned above, there are targets available with Kincaid and Coleman sitting.
+Let's see if Cooper can get some of them.

 Tight End

 Isaiah Likely (hamstring): After sitting in Week 10, Likely returned to a full practice by Thursday.
 The Week 1 FAAB darling, Likely has yet to surpass 47 receiving yards since his 111-yard outburst in the opener.
 If he plays, the utilization and target volume for Mark Andrews must be checked.
-Andrews drew 7 targets last week and saw a fantastic route participation of 94%.
+Andrews drew seven targets last week and saw a fantastic route participation of 94%.
 Could his targets be limited against the Steelers?
 Brock Bowers went for 9-71 against the Steelers in Week 6.
 In a game with a 48.5-point over/under, this could be a contest where the Ravens need the former All-Pro to be a big part of the passing game.